qubbit/polaris/README.md

-polaris
+Polaris
 =======

-A very simple polar clock rendering screensaver for Windows
+Polaris is a minimal screensaver for Windows written in C#.
+Polaris consumes the GDI+ API for rendering and is built with a simple philosophy of KISS.